con-f-use/dkdevpi/README.md

 a server configuration, then you'll have to add the `--init` option to the `devpi-server` call, restart the container, remove the option again, and restart the container again.
-**ToDo: Run via script that does this automatically.**

 If you used the default port, devpi should be reachable under: http://localhost:6970/.

 **Note:** devpi may display some error messages on the webui.
-The should disappear after some minutes, when the database is initialized.
+They should disappear after some minutes, when the database is initialized.

 The same process is used to rebuild and restart the containers